mrkaleArduinoLib/gbj_twowire/README.md

 #### Description
 The method sends input data byte stream to the two-wire bus chunked by parent library two-wire data buffer length (paging).
 - If there is a send delay defined, the method waits for that time period expiration before sending next chunk (page).
-- In order not to block system, the method does not wait after a transaction, but before transactions for delay expiring.
+- In order not to block system, the method does not wait after a transmission, but before transmissions for delay expiring.
 It gives the system a chance to perform some tasks after sending to the bus, which might last the desired delay, so that the method does not block the system uselessly.

 #### Syntax
     uint8_t busSendStream(uint8_t *dataBuffer, uint16_t dataLen, bool dataReverse);